productteams/squawteampoolsorg/_posts/2015-02-12-welcome-to-jekyll.markdown

 #=> prints 'Hi, Tom' to STDOUT.
 {% endhighlight %}

 Check out the [teamPOOL docs][teamPOOLS] for more info on how to get the most out of teamPOOLS.
-If you have questions, you can ask them on [teamPOOL’s dedicated Help repository][teamPOOLS-help].